-If you dont have much time but still want to arrive through the Sun Gate to Machu Picchu this short Inca Trail is best.
+If you dont have much time but if you still want to arrive through the Sun Gate to Machu Picchu, this short Inca Trail is best.
 Plus you see the Winay Wayna Ruins.

 Day 1 – Afternoon walking tour of Cusco historic centre

 Cusco – a UNESCO World Heritage site – is an architectural and cultural jewel of a city set in the South-eastern Andes of Peru.
 Cusco is also the gateway for the magnificent Inca citadel of Machu Picchu, the starting point for treks along one of the famous Inca Trails, and the perfect base for exploring the many other sights of the Sacred Valley.

 This former capital of the Inca Empire stands at 3350m above sea level a fascinating mix of colonial churches, monasteries and convents, and extensive, pre-Columbian ruins.
 Almost every central street has remnants of Inca walls and much of this ancient stonework now serves as foundations for more modern dwellings.
 Originally named Qósqo, meaning ¨Navel¨, the city was considered to be the center of the world by the Incas.
 From there the Incas expanded outwards to form what was at the time the world´s largest empire.

 In the afternoon you will be collected from your hotel for your walking tour of Cusco’s historical centre.
 You will be accompanied by a qualified English speaking guide.

 You will visit Cusco Cathedral which is one of the finest Colonial Cathedrals in the Americas.
 Building started in 1560 and was completed in 1664.
 Situated on the Plaza de Armas, this impressive building lies at the heart of many traditional festivals.
 When the Conquistadores arrived, bringing Catholicism with them, local people combined many catholic feast days and customs with their own Andean customs and rituals, leading to some of the most colorful yet devout celebrations in the world.